nlsynth/karuta/docs/introduction.rst

 .. code-block:: none

-   $ karuta xorshift32.karuta --compile --with_shell
+   $ karuta compile xorshift32.karuta --with_shell

 The output contains an enclosing module to generate clock and reset.
 So you can simply run iverilog (or your simulator) to see the results.